Nihilism or Wonder? On the Evolution of the Alien Story

 In his 1985 book The Varieties of Scientific Experience, the beloved science popularizer Carl Sagan discusses something called the Drake equation, named after astronomer Frank Drake and “used to predict the number of civilizations in the Galaxy with the technology to permit interstellar contact.”

 According to the equation, the number of advanced civilizations in the universe depends on a range of cosmic uncertainties, from R, the rate of star formation, to L, the “average lifetime of the technical civilization.”
 It’s that last variable, as Sagan writes, “that’s by far the most uncertain,” and which “binds up this quite outre subject of extraterrestrial intelligence with the most pressing human concerns”—namely, nuclear war.
-The
+The value of L must reflect our own prediction of how long we’ll survive: we’re the only advanced technical civilization of which we have any knowledge.
+That’s why, as Sagan writes, alien contact would be such good news: it’s proof that another civilization has survived the threat of self-annihilation long enough to reach us through space and time.
+It means that having incredibly advanced technology—like the kind that permits interstellar contact, but also like the kind that permits nuclear war—isn’t a death sentence.

 “That’s why, as Sagan writes, alien contact would be such good news: it’s proof that another civilization has survived the threat of self-annihilation long enough to reach us through space and time.”